StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "Good job," Yannhorn said when Mareak reached him.
 "We were watching the whole thing."

-"Yeah, what happened?", Darella said.
+"Yeah, what happened?"
+Darella said.

 "Nothing interesting," Mareak replied.
 "I don't think we're getting in through the front door.
 We'll have to sneak in through the loading door at the back.
 At least I found out that there's a party tonight, so there should be plenty of food and drink going in."